foss-scribe/portfolio/content/resume.md

 ### Technical Writer, Broadspectrum, 2010-2014

+Wrote, edited and produced responses to tender for the Infrastructure ANZ business covering Water and Electrical industries.
+Worked with subject matter experts, engineers, proposal managements, and graphic designers.

+#### Achievements

-At Broadspectrum (formerly Transfield Services), I worked as a technical writer and editor for the Infrastructure ANZ business, tasked with writing responses to tenders.
-I acted as lead writer and editor on several successful tenders, including SP AusNet Project Alpha, Gippsland Water M&E, and the Northern Victorian Irrigation Project.
+* Lead writer and editor of successful tenders including, SP AusNet Project Alpha, Gippsland Water M&E, and the Northern Victorian Irrigation Project.

-I was also involved in several innovative and improvement projects designed to improve business efficiency and the quality of Broadspectrum's tender responses.
+* Developed automated Word templates (using VBA) to improve efficiency and consistency of tender documents.
+* Wrote a library of content as part of the Proposals Central initiative, enabling project teams to respond to tenders for smaller projects cost effectively and rapidly.

 #### Skills demonstrated in this role